 After the 2017–18 season, Gundy’s overall coaching record is 114–53, all of it at Oklahoma State University.

 (Tie)21.
 Bret BielemaUniversity of Arkansas

 Football – $4,200,000

-Starting in 2013, Bret Bielema held the position of head coach of football at the University of Arkansas.
-After 2017-18 season, the university fired Bret Bielema, ending his fifth season in the position with a disappointing 4-8 record.
+Starting in 2013, Bret Bielema held the position of head coach of football for the University of Arkansas Razorbacks.
+After the 2017–18 season, the university fired Bret Bielema, ending his fifth season in the position with a disappointing 4–8 record.
 Currently Bielema does not hold a coaching position at any school.